developmentAC/gradeAlert/README.md

 ### Summary of Commands

  - Be sure that you have all student repositories in a directory called, `student_repos/`.
-Note: is is recommended that these repositories be created by copying all the `git clone` statements into a script file so that the repositories can be automatically created with each grade-update.
+Note: it is recommended that these repositories be created by copying all the `git clone` statements into a script file so that the repositories can be automatically created with each grade-update.
 Once the grades have been updated, then these repositories could be removed from the working directory to reduce clutter.
 Just an idea.

  - Save a gradebook file in a CSV file format (ex: `mygradebook.csv`).